Edward Spears: Churchill fails to address French cabinet

 The day ended in confusion – Churchill flew back to London without speaking to the French cabinet, as had been promised by Reynaud.
 The ministers were dismayed and angry; Spears was depressed, realising that 'an opportunity that might not recur had been missed'.
 He was at a loss to understand why a meeting had not taken place – had Reynaud simply forgotten?
 Did Reynaud wish to explain the situation to the ministers himself?
 In any event, his ministers were disillusioned and felt abandoned.
 Spears believed that this event played its part in swaying the majority of the cabinet towards surrender.
 He was sure that 'by the night of 13 June, the possibility of France remaining in the war had almost disappeared'.
 The only hope rested on the decision of President Roosevelt – would America now join the war?

 End game at Bordeaux – London offers a Franco-British Union

 On 14 June, Spears left Tours to look for Reynaud and his government, which had moved to Bordeaux.
 On the way, he was conscious that the attitude of people to the sight of a British uniform had changed – they were morose if not hostile.
 When he reached Bordeaux, he learnt that Paris had fallen that morning.
-Spears found Reynaud – he had not received a satisfactory reply from Washington but was still clinging to the hope.
+Spears found Reynaud – he had not received a satisfactory reply from Roosevelt but was still clinging to the hope.
 Spears found him worn out, forlorn and undecided.
 The British consulate was besieged with crowds of would-be refugees seeking passage out of France.